JNPRAutomate/vSRX-SnL/README.md

 The topology consists of seven VMs: seven vSRXs.
 Thes vSRX are configured in a spine and leaf topology.
 Where each leaf node is connected to each spine node.

+There are two topologies Vagrantfile.7nodes and Vagrantfile.6nodes.
+You can copy either to the Vagrantfile.
+The default is 6 nodes as the 7 node made my laptop explode.

 ```

 Insert diagram here